 In order to improve on previous approaches, we propose a transliteration pair extraction method which exploits the distributional similarity of the terms in bilingual text to limit the number of candidates to consider and then applies backtransliteration to select the most likely transliteration equivalent from among those candidates.
-By using this two-step approach to pair extraction we can draw on the strengths of both the statistical lexical knowledge acquisition methods and back-transliteration techniques to extract technical term pairs with high precision.
+By using this two-step approach to pair extraction we try to draw on the strengths of both the statistical lexical knowledge acquisition methods and back-transliteration techniques to extract technical term pairs with high precision.
+Unlike previously proposed hybrid approaches our method does not require additional lexical tools (e.g. POS-tagger) and can handle phrases.